EMDR Therapy: Treatment For Trauma, Anxiety, And PTSD In The UK

 Who is a good candidate for eye movement desensitization and reprocessing for trauma?

-Many people who have experienced trauma may be eligible for EMDR treatment.
+Many people who have experienced trauma are eligible for EMDR treatment.
 However, this method may not be right for everyone.
 For example, someone who has very recently experienced a traumatic event may not yet be a good candidate for EMDR, as it could cause additional distress.
-If you're interested in eye movement desensitisation and reprocessing therapy, it's advisable to speak with a mental health care provider to see if they think this approach may be helpful for you.
-Only a trained, qualified healthcare provider should perform EMDR.
+If you're interested in EMDR therapy, it's advisable to speak with a mental health care provider to see if they think this approach may be helpful for you.
+Only a trained, qualified healthcare provider should perform EMDR therapy.

-What can you expect in an EMDR therapy UK session?
+What can you expect in an EMDR session?

 EMDR research